mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 ### DROP THEM AND THAT'S IT

 Nginx has a lovely error called 444 which just literally drops the connection.
-All these rules issue a 444 response so if a rule matches the requesting IP simply get's no response and it would appear you server does not exist to them.
+All these rules issue a 444 response so if a rule matches, the requesting IP simply get's no response and it would appear that your server does not exist to them or appears to be offline.

 ### RATE LIMITING FUNCTIONALITY BUILT IN

-For bot's or spiders that you still want to allow, you can use the built in rate limiting functions I have included.
-The file is extensively commented so you should figure it out otherwise simply message me if you are having problems.
-(Read configuration instructions below thoroughly)
+For bot's or spiders that you still want to allow but want to limit their visitation rate, you can use the built in rate limiting functions I have included.
+The file is extensively commented throughout so you should figure it out otherwise simply message me if you are having problems.

+## (Read configuration instructions below thoroughly)

 ## FEATURES: